CatenaTools/catena-public-docs/engines/unity/entitlements.md

 * You must have completed [the Unity Authentication Guide](./authentication.md)

 ## Adding Entitlements
 The first step to adding entitlements in your project is to set up a method of logging in the player, and getting an account.
-Once the player is logged in, they should be ready to create or join a party.
+Once the player is logged in, they should be ready to lookup entitlements.

 Additionally, you must already have catalog items and offers set up in your database through admin endpoints - as you won't be able to create items or offers from the Unity client.